 In addition to observations, Juvela also makes computer models.
 He simulates the radiation emitted by the clouds and how it should appear in a telescope.
 The simulations can be made more exact by comparing them to genuine telescope observations.
 In this process, the simulations can ultimately reveal real information about the nature of the dust clouds and how stars are born.

 Kai Nordlund (b.
-1969), professor of computational materials physics, specialises in molecular dynamics, i.e., the simulation of atomic movements through computer programmes.
+1969), dean and professor of computational materials physics, specialises in molecular dynamics, i.e., the simulation of atomic movements through computer programmes.
 Nordlund has been the first to create such simulations in several areas of materials physics.

 Nordlund’s most cited paper is from 1996, when he was a postdoctoral researcher at the University of Illinois.
 There he used molecular dynamics to simulate how radiation from a particle accelerator erodes metals and semiconductors in different ways.
 Semiconductors must endure 10–100 times more damage than metals, because the atoms in metals are packed in more tightly.